 2.70 It will also normally be desirable for an applicant to discuss with the local planning authority, before submitting a request for a planning direction, the planning conditions to be attached to any such direction.
 As explained in paragraph 2.68 above, the applicant must provide a statement of any proposed planning conditions when applying for the TWA order.
 It is unlikely that the Secretary of State would issue a planning direction without attaching any conditions to it, even if the proposals were fully detailed.
-Although not obligatory, it will usually be helpful (and may save time later on in the process) if the list of proposed planning authority (and perhaps with other relevant consultees, such as the Environment Agency).
+Although not obligatory, it will usually be helpful (and may save time later on in the process) if the list of proposed planning conditions provided by the applicant had previously been discussed and agreed with the local planning authority (and perhaps with other relevant consultees, such as the Environment Agency).
 Attention is drawn to Department of the Environment Circular 11/95 (Welsh Office Circular 35/95) on the use of conditions in planning permissions, which sets out general principles and gives examples of 'model' conditions.